canonical/charming-actions/README.md

    - Required, must be set to the credentials generated from `charmcraft login --export`.
  - `upload-image`
    - Set to false if you don't want to upload the OCI image.
 (Default true)
+ - github-token
+   - This token is needed for the action to be able to tag the last commit of what has been published to charmhub.
+No additonal secret is needed as the Github Token is provided automatically when adding `github-token: ${{ secrets.GITHUB_TOKEN }}` to you workflow yaml.

 ## Developing

 Start by cloning the repository: